xvapx/nixos-dotfiles/README.md

 user3 = callPackage usersrc { };
 ~~~~

-2. Add a default.nix to your dotfiles repository
+2. Add a default.nix to your dotfiles repository.
 You will need to add a default.nix to each of your dotfiles repositories, listing all the files to copy to the nix store.
 you can use as an example my [default.nix](https://github.com/xvapx/dotfiles/blob/master/default.nix) on my [dotfiles repository](https://github.com/xvapx/dotfiles).
 I prefer manually listing some files, but you can easily copy everything in your dotfiles folder if you want.

-3. Import your nixos-dotfiles clone as a NixOS channel and install your user packages
+3. Import your nixos-dotfiles clone as a NixOS channel and install your user packages.
 As you can see in [this configuration.nix](https://github.com/xvapx/dotfiles/blob/master/nixos/machines/xvapx-homestation.nix), I have [a channels file](https://github.com/xvapx/dotfiles/blob/master/nixos/software/channels.nix) in which I import my nixos-dotfiles repository using this line:
 ~~~~
 dotfiles = import (fetchTarball https://github.com/xvapx/nixos-dotfiles/archive/master.tar.gz) {};
 ~~~~
-you can instead import a local reposiroty using this way:
+you can instead import a local repository using this way:
 ~~~~
 dotfiles = import (/path/to/your/nixos-dotfiles) {};
 ~~~~